FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-FTP.md

       </tr>
       <tr>
          <td>Enable Active Connection Mode         </td>
-         <td>Determines whether passive or active connection mode is used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for server-initiated transfers over FTP.
+         <td>Determines whether passive or active connection mode is used by {{< SecureTransport/componentshortname  >}} for server-initiated transfers over FTP.
 When selected, Active FTP is used.         </td>
       </tr>
       <tr>
          <td>Download Folder         </td>